meise/markify/README.md

 # Markify

-Markify is ruby Script to detect new marks in the Studierendeninformationssystem (SIS) of the University of Applied Sciences Bonn-Rhein-Sieg.
+Markify is a ruby script to detect new marks in the Studierendeninformationssystem (SIS) of the University of Applied Sciences Bonn-Rhein-Sieg.
 If markify detects new marks, they will send you a xmpp message for every change.